Department-of-Design/Kevins-Awesome-Macros/sequential_purge.md

 While the macro itself doesn't (and can't) remove the purge line from your bed automatically, it does provide a mechanism by which the purge line is printed in avoidance of previous purges, remembering and avoiding the location of the purge lines in previous print jobs.

+At the moment the macro can only purge on the front of the bed, not on the back of the sides.

 ## Modes
 ### Continuous
 In continuous mode the purge line gets drawn every print in an order and when the purge_sections_amount is full it will start back at the first purge section.